cis498-g4/GuestBook/README.md

 # Project Structure
 The project follows the standard Maven directory layout for Web applications (http://bit.ly/1Mof9DC)

 All **Java source code** will be contained in `src/main/java/com/cis498/group4/`.
 Controller servlets will be placed in `com.cis498.group4.controllers` and model objects will be placed in `com.cis498.group4.models`.
-Utility classes (e.g. database connection utilities) go in `com.cis498.group4.utilities`.
+Utility classes (e.g. database connection utilities) go in `com.cis498.group4.util`.
+Data access objects (DAO) classes, which are used to perform database operations, go in `com.cis498.group4.dao`.
+See http://bit.ly/2nTYlvM

 The web root is `src/webapp/`.
 All **JSP, HTML, CSS, images, Javascript, etc.** will go in this folder and its subdirectories (e.g. `/img`, `/scripts`, etc.).
 JSP views should go in `/views`.
 Partial JSP views (e.g. `_header.jsp`) should go in `/templates`.